LorenzDuremdes/Second-Brain/chronic training load.md

 	2. do some endurance in the gym e.g. 1h [[conditioning]] circuits ~57 TSS
 	3. add an 1h ergometer workout on the same day as a ~4h group ride (and extend the group ride with ~1h alone afterward) ~345 TSS
 	4. should be enough for ~100 CTL with [[block training]] for 2 microcycles > 1 recovery [[microcycle]] dedicated to [[resistance training]]
+	5. you shouldn't forget to ramp up CIL as well

 ## [[sports data science]]
 1. how much training load do you need to get your "Fitness" to a given number? (e.g. Intervals.icu)^[https://forum.intervals.icu/t/fitness-score-or-how-fit-is-fit/4485]